FlamingWater35/SaveManager/README.md

 1. Download Setup.exe from releases
 2. Run the file

-The installer will download and extract the latest release to specified directory
+The installer will download and extract the latest release to a directory of your choice

 ### Option 2 (no installer):
 1. Download SaveManager.exe from releases
 2. Run the file

-This will store config files in localappdata without your consent (that's why I don't recommend it)
+This will store config files in localappdata without your consent

+## Known Issues
+- Log filter buttons freeze the entire application for a while if the log is too long
+- Log filters don't apply to log items created after clicking equivalent buttons
+- Spamming "Select Source Directory"- or "Select Destination Directory"-buttons will open a file dialog for every click even after the application is closed